The Church of the Flying Spaghetti Monster, after having existed in secrecy for hundreds of years, came into the mainstream just a few years ago*.

 Why not show your faith next time you carve a pumpkin?

 Q: Is this a joke?

 If you say Pastafarians must believe in a literal Flying Spaghetti Monster to be True Believers, then you can make a similar argument for Christians.
 There is a lot of outlandish stuff in the Bible that rational Christians choose to ignore.
-We do the same with our scripture.
-This is intentional.

 Q: A lot of Pastafarians seem to be anti-religion and/or atheists (why is this?)